 - Any real estate requirements, such as a shop or office space rental

-Once this is accomplished, you can approach a lender with the kind of plan that inspires confidence in your success.
-Oregon SBDCs have access to LivePlan, an online business plan resource that makes sure your plan is complete and suits your kind of business.
+Once this is accomplished, you can approach a lender that offers loans to startups with the kind of plan that inspires confidence in your success.

-- An Economic Development District entity set up by the Economic Development Administration (EDA).
-The EDA has districts across the country that support the development of economies in those areas.
-In some cases when a bank can give you only some of the funds you need, the EDD may be able to help you find the rest.
+- Oregon Economic Development Districts.
+These are set up by the Economic Development Administration (EDA), which has districts across the state of Oregon that support the development of economies in those areas.
+In some cases, when a bank can give you only some of the funds you need, the Economic Development District in your area may be able to help you find the rest.

-With a strong business plan in hand, you have plenty of options for securing a loan to fund your new or existing venture.
+With a strong business plan in hand, you’ll have plenty of options for securing a loan to fund your new or existing venture.
 To locate an Oregon SBDC near you, visit our website.